Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees: Model and main result

 The difference between this regenerative property and the regenerative property satisfied by $\pi \circ X$ under $\P$ and described in Lemma~\ref{lemma:discrete-reg} is that, \emph{when conditioned to belong to the same excursion away from $0$}, consecutive excursions of $\pi \circ X$ above some level are neither independent, nor identically distributed.
 If for instance we condition some excursion above level $a$ to be followed by another such excursion within the same excursion away from $0$, this biases the number of orders put in $\{0, \ldots, a\}$ during the first excursion above $a$.
 Typically, one may think that more orders are put in $\{0,\ldots,a\}$ in order to increase the chance of the next excursion above $a$ to start soon, i.e., before the end of the current excursion away from $0$.

 However, this bias is weak and will be washed out in the asymptotic regime that we consider.
-Thus it is natural to expect that $\pi \circ X$ under $\P$, properly renormalized, will converge to a process satisfying a continuous version of the discrete regenerative property satisfied by the contour function of Galton Watson trees. \\
+Thus it is natural to expect that $\pi \circ X$ under $\P$, properly renormalized, will converge to a process satisfying a continuous version of the discrete regenerative property satisfied by the contour function of Galton--Watson trees. \\

-Such a regenerative property has been studied in Weill~\cite{Weill07:0}, who has showed that it characterizes the contour process of L\'evy trees (see for instance Duquesne and Le Gall~\cite{Duquesne02:0} for a background on this topic).
+Such a regenerative property has been studied in~\cite{Weill07:0}, who has showed that it characterizes the contour process of L\'evy trees (see for instance~\cite{Duquesne02:0} for a background on this topic).
 Thus upon showing that this regenerative property passes to the limit, we will have drastically reduced the possible limit points, and it will remain to show that, among the contour processes of L\'evy trees, the limit that we have is actually a reflected Brownian motion.
-From there, a simple argument based on local time considerations allows us to conclude that Theorem~\ref{thm:main} holds.
+From there, a argument based on local time considerations allows us to conclude that Theorem~\ref{thm:main} holds.

-In summary, our proof of Theorem~\ref{thm:main} will be divided into four main steps: $(1)$ showing tightness of $\P^n$; $(2)$ showing, based on Lemma~\ref{lemma:discrete-reg}, that for any accumulation point $\Pbf$, $\pi \circ X$ under $\Pbf$ satisfies the regenerative property studied in Weill~\cite{Weill07:0} (most of the proof is devoted to this point); $(3)$ arguing that among the contour processes of L\'evy trees, $\pi \circ X$ under $\Pbf$ must actually be a reflected Brownian motion; $(4)$ showing that $X_t$ under $\Pbf$ has density $\indicator{y \leq \pi(X_t)} / \E(J)$ with respect to Lebesgue measure.
+In summary, our proof of Theorem~\ref{thm:main} will be divided into four main steps: \begin{enumerate} \item showing tightness of $\P^n$; \item showing, based on Lemma~\ref{lemma:discrete-reg}, that for any accumulation point $\Pbf$, $\pi \circ X$ under $\Pbf$ satisfies the regenerative property studied in~\cite{Weill07:0} (most of the proof is devoted to this point); \item arguing that among the contour processes of L\'evy trees, $\pi \circ X$ under $\Pbf$ must actually be a reflected Brownian motion; \item showing that $X_t$ under $\Pbf$ has density $\indicator{y \leq \pi(X_t)} / \E(J)$ with respect to Lebesgue measure. \end{enumerate}